Writers need journals to accept their work to generate momentum. Here are eight steps to take when submitting your writing for publication.

 1: Research opportunities

-2: Set clear goals for yourself
+2: Set clear goals

 Decide what you want to achieve with your work: know who you’ll submit it to, and how to format your submission.